JeremyTratch/cs30-Major-project/proposal.md

 -   Smooth movement
 -   Enemys in a set place with set movement
 -   start and end point for each level
--   at least 3 leves
+-   soundtrack
 -   start screen

 ## Nice to have list
--   soundtrack
 -   coins to collect
 -   player icon select(change color of square, add little designes)
 -   level select
+-   confetti at the end of levels
+-   at least 3 leves